-Figure 1.32: Trace of the number of Gridlets committed to resources for a low deadline and high budget constraints.
+Figure 31.
+Trace of the number of Gridlets committed to resources for a low deadline and high budget constraints.

-Figure 1.33: Trace of the number of Gridlets committed to resources for a medium deadline and high budget constraints.
+Figure 32.
+Trace of the number of Gridlets committed to resources for a medium deadline and high budget constraints.

-1.5.4 DBC Scheduling Experiments with Cost-Optimization-for Multiple Users
+5.4.
+DBC scheduling experiments with cost-optimization-for multiple users

-In the second experiment, we explored distributed economic scheduling for a varying number of users competing for the same set of resources using the DBC constrained cost-optimisation scheduling algorithm.
+In the second experiment, we explored distributed economic scheduling for a varying number of users competing for the same set of resources.
 All users are modeled to have similar requirements to enable comparison among them and understand the overall scenario.
-Each user application contains 200 Gridlets with small variation as explained in application modeling section.
-We modeled varying number of users in series from 1, 10, 20, and so on up to 100 and each with their own broker scheduling Gridlets on simulated WWG testbed resources (listed in Table 1.2).
-We explored scheduling of Gridlets for different budget values varied from 5000 to 22000 in step of 1000.
-For this scenario, we performed two scheduling experiments with two different values of deadline for DBC constrained cost minimization algorithm.
+Each user application contains 200 Gridlets with small variation as explained in the application modeling section.
+We modeled a varying number of users in series from 1, 10, 20, and so on up to 100, each with their own broker scheduling Gridlets on simulated WWG testbed resources (listed in Table II).
+We explored the scheduling of Gridlets for different budget values varied from 5000 to 22 000 in steps of 1000.
+For this scenario, we performed two scheduling experiments with two different values of deadline for the DBC constrained cost minimization algorithm.